GoodGrind/6ar/README.md

 In case you are developing multiple modules at once and want to make sure that incremental compilation happens for your changes, make sure to run: `npm run watch`, which starts a the TypeScript compiler watch mode for all modules in parallel.

+## EditorConfig setup
+The project uses [EditorConfig](https://editorconfig.org/) to make sure that a consistent formatting is used.
+Make sure to configure your preferred editor to use the provided `.editorconfig` configuration.
+You can also verify correct indentation support by running `npm run lint:editorconfig`.
+This will check all files in the repository.

 # Project structure

 In order to ensure separation of concerns, the application is structured as a composition of set of modules (modules are the application specific NPM modules), each focusing on a specific layer.